Skip to main content

 • Uses the continual improvement process of Kanban.

-Iteration planning can happen at regular intervals, but unlike with Scrum, these intervals can be flexible.
-The goal is to complete the available tasks as they’re ready rather than determine the number of tasks before work begins.
+The goal is to complete the available tasks as they’re ready rather than work out the number of tasks before work begins.
 This smooths out the workload process and reduces time spent on iteration planning, leaving more time available for quality control.

-And, if a piece of work is marked as ‘complete’, but isn’t of high quality, that single task can be sent back on repeat until it’s ready.
+And if a piece of work is marked as “complete” but isn’t of high quality, that single task can be sent back on repeat until it’s ready.
 (A cause-and-effect diagram can come in handy here if issues keep occurring.)

 What are the advantages of Scrumban?

-• A more flexible, ‘just-in-time’ way of working for those previously using Scrum
+• A more flexible, “just-in-time” way of working for those previously using Scrum

 • More structure for those previously using Kanban